elppans/actions-for-nautilus/README.md

 * `xclip`  - a command line tool for managing the X clipboards
 * `zenity` - a Gnome UI toolkit for shell scripts
 * `baobab` - an option to "Open Disk Usage Analyzer"
+* `gtkhash` - a GTK+ utility for computing message digests or checksums

 It is highly recommended to install these extra packages.